zevbaker/Byte-me/For-Loop/Readme.md

 * * * *

 15. Write a C program to calculate the factorial of a given number.
-Go to the editor Test Data :
+Test Data :
 Input the number : 5
 Expected Output :
 The Factorial of 5 is: 120

 16. Write a program in C to display the n terms of even natural number and their sum.
-Go to the editor Test Data :
+Test Data :
 Input number of terms : 5
 Expected Output :